PipelinePionee-rs/Sauron/docs/technology.md

 Sauron strive for performance and stability.

 ## Rust
-Rust is the primary programming language used for the backend of our application.
-It offers memory safety, high performance, and a strong type system, making it ideal for building stable and performant applications.
+Rust is used for the backend, It offers memory safety, high performance, and a strong type system, making it ideal for stable and performant applications.

 ## Axum
 Axum is our web framework of choice, built specifically for Rust.
 It is designed for asynchronous, high-performance HTTP applications and integrates seamlessly with the Tokio runtime.
+There were other great options like Actix, but the choice eventually fell on Axum due to benchmarks from [TechEmpower](https://www.techempower.com/benchmarks/#hw=ph&test=fortune&section=data-r22)

 ## Nginx
 Nginx is used as a reverse proxy for our application.
 It helps handle incoming requests efficiently and improves the overall performance and security of our services.